 - limiting drinks and foods that contain added sugars

-- restricting sodium intake to less than 2,300 milligrams per day — ideally 1,500 mg daily— and increasing consumption of potassium, magnesium, and calcium
+- restricting sodium intake to less than 2,300 milligrams per day — ideally 1,500 mg daily — and increasing consumption of potassium, magnesium, and calcium

-High fiber foods are also crucial for keeping the heart healthy.
+High-fiber foods are also crucial for keeping the heart healthy.

 The medical community has long recognized the link between trans fats and heart-related illnesses, such as coronary heart disease.

 Limiting certain types of fats can also improve heart health.
-For instance, eliminating trans fats reduces the levels of low-density lipoprotein cholesterol.
-This type of cholesterol causes plaque to collect within the arteries, increasing the risk of heart attack and stroke.
+For instance, eliminating trans fats reduces the levels of low-density lipoprotein (LDL) cholesterol.
+This type of cholesterol causes plaque to collect within the arteries, increasing the risk of a heart attack and stroke.